When life gives you lemons, make Avgolemono Soup!

 Notes

 The most important aspect of making the soup is not curdling the avgolemono sauce when you add it back into the soup.
-Achieve this by slowly tempering your broth into the blender with your eggs and lemon.
-Then take your soup off the heat, give it a few stirs to bring down the temperature and fold the sauce in while you're rapidly stirring.
+Achieve this by removing the soup from the heat source and slowly tempering your broth into the blender with your eggs and lemon.
+Then fold the sauce back into the soup while you're rapidly stirring.

 This recipe calls for flour in the avgolemono sauce.
 This helps thicken the sauce/soup.
 You don't need to use it or you can substitute some corn starch whisked in a bit of water for it.